-(f) use of specifically designed crafts and exercise to enhance function; training regarding OT the member.
+(f) use of specifically designed crafts and exercise to enhance function; training regarding OT activities; and the member.

 - (g) consulting or collaborating with other service providers or family enrollees, as directed by - (3) Speech and language therapy (SLT) services preserve abilities for independent function in communication; facilitate oral motor and swallowing function; facilitate use of assistive technology; and prevent progressive disabilities.
-Specific services may include: - (a) identification of communicative or oropharyngeal disorders and delays in the development of communication skills; - (b) prevention of communicative or oropharyngeal disorders and delays in the development of communication skills; - (c) development of eating or swallowing plans and monitoring their effectiveness; - (d) use of specifically designed equipment, tools, and exercises to enhance function; - (e) design, fabrication, or modification of assistive technology or adaptive devices; - (f) provision of assistive technology services; - (g) adaptation of the member's environment to meet his or her needs; - (h) training regarding SLT activities; and - (i) consulting or collaborating with other service providers or family enrollees as directed by - (4) A signed therapy referral for treatment must be obtained from the member's PCP.
-The referral will include frequency, estimated duration of therapy, and treatment, and procedures to be provided.
-[8.308.12.13 NMAC N, 1-1-14] - 8.308.12.14 ABCB NON-COVERED SERVICES: MAD and the member's MCO do not cover certain procedures, services, or miscellaneous items.
+Specific services may include but are not limited to: - (a) identification of communicative or oropharyngeal disorders and delays in the development of communication skills; - (b) prevention of communicative or oropharyngeal disorders and delays in the development of communication skills; - (c) development of eating or swallowing plans and monitoring their effectiveness; - (d) use of specifically designed equipment, tools, and exercises to enhance function; - (e) design, fabrication, or modification of assistive technology or adaptive devices; - (f) provision of assistive technology services; - (g) adaptation of the member's environment to meet his or her needs; - (h) training regarding SLT activities; and - (i) consulting or collaborating with other service providers or family enrollees as directed by the member.

+(4) A signed therapy referral for treatment must be obtained from the member's PCP.
+The referral will include frequency, estimated duration of therapy and treatment, and procedures to be provided.

+[8.308.12.13 NMAC - N, 1-1-14; A, 8-1-14]

+- 8.308.12.14 ABCB NON-COVERED SERVICES: MAD and the member's MCO do not cover certain procedures, services, or miscellaneous items.
 The member uses his or her MCO general benefits for non-ABCB services, and these services are not included in the ABCB care plan.
-See specific MAD NMAC rules, sections of this rule, and the MAD MCO manual for additional information on service coverage and limitations.
-[8.308.12.14 NMAC N, 1-1-14] - 8.308.12.15 SELF-DIRECTED COMMUNITY BENEFIT (SDCB): The MCO shall offer the SDCB approach to a member who meets a NF LOC and is determined through a comprehensive needs assessment or reassessment to need the community benefit (CB).
+See specific MAD NMAC rules, sections of this rule, and the MAD MCO manual for additional information on benefit coverage and limitations.
+[8.308.12.14 NMAC N, 1-1-14; A, 8-1-14] - 8.308.12.15 SELF-DIRECTED COMMUNITY BENEFIT (SDCB): The MCO shall offer the SDCB approach to a member who meets a NF LOC and is determined through a CNA or reassessment to need CB services.
 Self-direction affords a member the opportunity to have choice and control over how his or her CB services are provided and who provides the services.
 Although a member's assessment for the amount and types of services may vary, SDCB services are not provided 24 hours per day.
-Services are reimbursed according to the MAD rate schedule that has a range of allowable reimbursement to a provider of a specific service.
+Services are reimbursed according to the MAD fee schedule that has a range of allowable reimbursement to a provider of a specific service.
 The member's MCO approves the final reimbursement rate for each provider of a CB service.
 A member has the option of choosing the ABCB or the SDCB approach.
 A member cannot participate in both community benefit approaches concurrently.
+[8.308.12.15 NMAC N, 1-1-14; A, 8-1-14]